Implementing the Cache-Aside Pattern in Microservices: Production-Grade Patterns & Diagnostics

 return None

-await self.redis.setex(key, ttl or self.default_ttl, value)
+await self.redis.setex(key, ttl or self.default_ttl, json.dumps(value))

 return value

-Failure Modes & Diagnostic Commands
+Failure Modes and Diagnostic Commands

-Cache-Aside deployments typically degrade under three conditions: stampedes, partial-write inconsistencies, and connection pool saturation.
+Cache-aside deployments typically degrade under three conditions: stampedes, partial-write inconsistencies, and connection pool saturation.
 Each requires targeted diagnostics and mitigation.

 1. Cache Stampede Mitigation